-Draft CBCS Course Structure to be Implemented From Academic Year 2024-25

-Syllabus as per AICTE Model Curriculum
+CBCS Course Structure to be implemented from June 2024 Syllabus as per AICTE Model Curriculum

 1. Introduction:

 Bachelor of Computer Application (4years) program / degree is a specialized program in Computer Applications.
 It builds the student on studies in applied use of computers and to become competent in the current race and development of new computational era.